 - 2 tsp tandoori masala powder

 - 2 tsp grated ginger

 - 1 tsp ground coriander

 - 400g crushed tomatoes

-- Cut the paneer into 1-in cubes.
-Place the flour and tandoori powder into a bowl with a pinch of salt and pepper and combine.
-Place the paneer into the flour mixture and stir to coat.
+- Cut the paneer into 1-inch cubes.
+Place the flour and tandoori powder in a bowl with a pinch of salt and pepper and combine.
+Place the paneer in the flour mixture and stir to coat.
 Set aside.

 - To finish, serve the curry over rice and top with the crisp paneer, chopped coriander and some lime.
 Add some flatbread or naan to mop up all the sauce.